-During 2006, work continued on updating the park and open space plan for the City of West Bend.
+During 2007, work was completed on an update to the park and open space plan for the City of West Bend.
 Work also continued on the preparation of comprehensive plans for six of the seven counties and 90 cities, towns, and villages participating in multi-jurisdictional county-local plans (see Project 520-1000 for information regarding the multi-jurisdictional comprehensive plans).

-During 2006, the Commission continued to review, on request, local comprehensive, master, and land use plans and cooperative boundary agreements, evaluating their conformity with adopted regional plans in each case.
-The Commission staff reviewed four neighborhood plans prepared by the Town of Salem; the Carol Beach South neighborhood plan prepared by the Village of Pleasant Prairie; a draft comprehensive plan prepared by the Town of Bloomfield, an updated land use plan for the Village of Caledonia; and the City of Kenosha/Town of Somers boundary agreement.
+During 2007, the Commission continued to review, on request, local comprehensive, master, and land use plans and cooperative boundary agreements, evaluating their conformity with adopted regional plans in each case.
+The Commission staff reviewed the Paddock Lake/Bristol boundary agreement, the Paddock Lake/Salem boundary agreement and sewer service agreement, and four neighborhood plans for the Town of Salem.